 Well, it’s not only you who ask this question.
 I myself tested the paws of my kitty and reacted as if I tickled him.
 Are cats ticklish?
 Are they like us?
 Do they have funny bones too?
 Let’s find out.

 Most likely you have been tickled many times, especially when you’re still a child.
-When we heard tickle the first thing that comes in our mind is the lightness and cheer of a giggle.
-Us humans mostly experience this type of tickle.
+When we hear tickle the first thing that comes in our mind is the lightness and cheer of a giggle.
+We humans mostly experience this type of tickle.
 Our reaction often comes with a burst of laughter or giggle.
 This tickling reaction is known as gargalesis.
 Gargalesis is just one of the types of tickles.
 This tickle engages the application of high pressure to sensitive areas of humans.
-This tickle is felt by humans and some primates like chimps and gorilla.
+This tickle is felt by humans and some primates like chimps and gorillas.

 Yet, our cats don’t have the gargalesis.
 The tickle that they have is knismesis.
 Knismesis isn’t a type of tickle that makes you laugh.
 It’s a tickle that feels annoying and irritating.
-Us humans also have knismesis.
-It is when you’re touched lightly, you quickly brushed it off.
-Have you ever tried to touch your cat’s ear then he put it down?
-That’s the example of tickle that your cat has.
+We humans also have knismesis.
+It is when you’re touched lightly, that you quickly brush it off.
+Have you ever tried to touch your cat’s ear and then put it down?
+That’s the example of a tickle that your cat has.

 Our cats are very sensitive to touch.
 When they don’t like it, they don’t.
 There are certain body parts that they like to be touched.
-When you pet or tickle them on these areas, surely your cat will be blissed.
+When you pet or tickle them in these areas, surely your cat will be blessed.
 These parts are:

 Head

-In our article why do cats head butt, we talked about the pheromones the scent hormone released by a cat.
+In our article Why do cats head butt, we talked about the pheromones the scent hormone released by a cat.
 Cheeks are one of them, sometimes a cat will seek your attention by bunting its head to you.
-This is one of the signs that your cat wanted to be tickled on its head.
+This is one of the signs that your cat wants to be tickled on its head.
 Usually, cats close their eyes when they appreciate and enjoy your tickle.

 Ear